PessimistTech/aoc2024/README.md

 AOC 2024
 ========

-Repo for AOC 2024 solutions using golang
+Repo for AOC 2024 solutions using golang.
+(Solutions are not optimized or cleaned up.
+Just whatever works)

 Progress
 --------